 A dry box is another cost-effective and quick option for storing PLA filament.
-The notable difference between vacuum bags and dry box is that dry box allows to print while storing the filament.
+The notable difference between vacuum bags and the dry box is that the dry box allows to print while storing the filament.

 You will need to find an airtight container that is large enough to hold your PLA filament spool.
 Then, add silica gel packets to absorb water from the air.

 For PLA filament spool storage, I recommend HOMZ Clear Storage Container.
 It’s strong, spacious, and completely airtight.

 The following video will give you a detailed explanation if you decide to make your own dry box.